minio/docs/source/includes/common/bucket-replication.rst

 .. start-validate-bucket-replication-cli-desc

-Use :mc-cmd:`mc cp` to copy a new object to the replicated bucket on one of the deployments.
+Use :mc:`mc cp` to copy a new object to the replicated bucket on one of the deployments.

 .. code-block:: shell
    :class: copyable

    mc cp ~/foo.txt ALIAS/BUCKET

-Use :mc-cmd:`mc ls` to verify the object exists on the destination bucket:
+Use :mc:`mc ls` to verify the object exists on the destination bucket:

 .. code-block:: shell
    :class: copyable